visionify/visionai-docs/docs/scenarios/index.md

 ## Company Policies

 Company policies include specific scenarios that are relevant to your company.
 These could include scenarios like no-smoking/no-vaping zones, no food or drinks in certain areas, or no cell phones/pictures in certain areas.
-Some of these scenarios overlap with [occupancy policies](#occupancy-policies), but they are still useful to have here as separate scenarios.
+Some of these scenarios overlap with [occupancy metrics](#heatmaps-and-occupancy-metrics), but they are still useful to have here as separate scenarios.

 **Table: Company Policies Events and Detection Details**